MephistoDevelop/battleship/README.md

 ### Prerequisites

--before running this project you will need to install before webpack and configure the live server on your webpac.config file. you can check more about it on this [page](https://webpack.js.org/guides/installation/).
+-Before running this project you will need to install webpack and configure the live server on your webpack.config file.
+You can learn more about it on this [page](https://webpack.js.org/guides/installation/).

 [npm install and config: ](https://docs.npmjs.com/cli/install)

 ### Setup